-Unlike many of the other rowing machine companies, Stamina are generous enough to include a heart rate strap to use in conjunction with the heart rate mode of the monitor, this mode is very useful for optimizing your workouts within your target heart rate zone.
+Unlike many of the other rowing machine companies, Stamina is generous enough to include a heart rate strap to use in conjunction with the heart rate mode of the monitor.
+This mode is handy for optimizing your workouts within your target heart rate zone.

 Users have praised how strong the resistance is of the Stamina Avari, a couple of users compared it with the Concept 2.

 What’s most noticeable about this rower is just how quiet it is, many users have said it is almost silent in operation, great if you don’t want to disturb others around you and even better if you like to watch TV while you exercise.

 A fantastic magnetic rower which should last you many years, if you are after a quiet machine which can offer pro-level cardio workouts, you might want to give the Stamina Avari some serious consideration.

 Folds for storage/built-in transport wheels

 A couple of users have mentioned the seat becoming uncomfortable after 20 minutes of rowing